by Marjorie Rosenberg

 During the 1980s I was lucky to have the opportunity to take part in a number of training courses for ELT teachers where I experienced new ideas and gained more and more confidence as a teacher.

-conference I first heard about IATEFL and found out that because BESIG was the Special Interest Group for Business English it was a place I felt very much at home I joined on the spot. ,so
+At the conference I first heard about IATEFL and found out that because BESIG was the Special Interest Group for Business English it was a place I felt very much at home ,so I joined on the spot.

 Several other opportunities for conferences arose and I had the chance to travel to Edmonton, Canada for my first truly international conference in 1999.
 In 2000, the IATEFL BESIG conference was held in Munich and I decided to go.
 Although I didn’t know anyone there, I was made to feel at home and since then have only missed one because of a prior commitment which couldn’t be changed.
 As a regular attendee I got to know more and more people and in 2008 ran for a position on the BESIG Committee.
 After a year as Events Coordinator, I ran for Coordinator and served in that position till 2015 when I became acting IATEFL Vice President and then President during the IATEFL Conference in Manchester.

 I was teaching more and more business English and bringing lots of ideas from general English classes into my Business English lessons, receiving very positive feedback from my learners.
 At the start of the 2000s I took a chance and compiled a set of business English activities and, after sending them to the major publishers and being rejected, was lucky to get Communicative Business Activities published in Austria by the Austrian National Publisher (Österreichischer Bundesverlag), a book which has now been republished by Express Publishing as it had gone out of print.